Skip to main content

 Park Central is a smoke-free campus.

-You might hear our staff use the phrase “continuum of care” or “continuing care community” when discussing our campus.
-This refers to the flexibility of services and programs necessary to meet the changing health needs of our residents.
-Because we offer such a wide range of retirement community options from independent living and assisted living to long-term care, our residents can receive most of the services and assistance they need without ever having to leave our campus.
-For example, many married couples may move into one of our independent living centers, like Park Place Towers or The Continental.
-As they age, one spouse’s health may necessitate 24-hour nursing and long-term care.
-In other retirement centers, this resident would have to transfer to another community away from his or her spouse, family, friends and familiar surroundings.
-But because Park Central offers such a wide range of options, the spouse with complex needs can simply move to the Ware Living Center, while the other remains in their apartment.
-They still live under the same roof, on the same campus, in the same community.
-This allows them a much easier transition and plenty of quality time together.
-That’s why being a “continuing care community” is such an important characteristic of Park Central.
+You might hear our staff mention “continuum of care” when talking about our campus.
+This highlights the flexibility of services and programs designed to meet the evolving health needs of our residents.
+Because we offer a broad spectrum of living options from independent living and assisted living to long-term care, residents can access most of the support they require without ever having to leave our campus.
+For example, many married couples may begin their journey in one of our independent living centers, like Park Place Towers or The Continental.
+As time goes on, if one spouse needs 24-hour nursing and long-term care, they can move to the Ware while their partner remains in their apartment.
+Unlike other communities where such a change might require relocating to a different facility far from loved ones and familiar surroundings, our campus allows couples to stay close.
+They continue to live together within the same community under the same roof, making transitions smoother and preserving valuable time together.
+This comprehensive approach to care is a defining feature of life at Park Central.

 Who owns and operates Park Central?